crate/cratedb-toolkit/doc/cluster/python.md

 # CrateDB Cluster Python API

-The `cratedb_toolkit.ManagedCluster` class provides higher level API/SDK entrypoints to start/deploy/resume a database cluster, inquire information about it, and stop/suspend it again.
+The `cratedb_toolkit.ManagedCluster` class provides the higher level API/SDK entrypoints to start/deploy/resume a database cluster, inquire information about it, and stop/suspend it again.